halsio/rhythms/README.md

 You can download the app [here](http://sourceforge.net/projects/r4l/files/rhythms.exe/download)

-Currently rhythms only supports windows based systems and requires .net framework 4 client version.
+Currently rhythms only supports windows based systems and requires .net framework 4.5 version.
 The .net framework is a software framework developed by Microsoft, and is usually already installed on updated systems.

-* To install please visit http://microsoft.com/en-us/download/details.aspx?id=17851
+* To install please visit http://microsoft.com/en-us/download/details.aspx?id=30653

 Install apache, if not already installed.
 While most cross-platform web servers should support rhythms, we have only vigorously tested rhythms on XAMPP, with apache 2 on 64 bit windows 8 systems.